ethersphere/bee-docs/docs/advanced/persistence.md

 ```

 #### Pinning Already Uploaded Content

-Content which already exists on the node can be repinned if it has not yet been garbage collected.
+The previous example showed how we can pin content upon upload.
+It is also possible to pin content that is already uploaded.

-To pin content existing on our node, we can send a `POST` request including the swarm reference to the files pinning endpoint.
+To do so, we can send a `POST` request including the swarm reference to the files pinning endpoint.

 ```sh
 curl -XPOST http://localhost:1633/pin/files/7b344ea68c699b0eca8bb4cfb3a77eb24f5e4e8ab50d38165e0fb48368350e8f